 Now, it’s important to understand that the average 2,000 calories/day diet is not a one size fits all.
 Some people need more or less depending on their activity levels, health concerns, and other factors.
-To better understand your caloric needs, you can use the caloric calculator linke below for a starting point.
+To better understand your caloric needs, speak with a healthcare professional, wellness coach, or dietitian.

 Now, let’s take a look at the calories on the Arizona Tea label.

 On the left of the label, we see there is no fat, cholesterol, or protein.
 We also see there are carbohydrates BUT those carbs come from added sugars which is something to avoid.

 On the right of the label, we see there are 18 grams of carbs in this beverage that make up 6% of our daily recommended intake of carbohydrates.
 Because there are 3 servings in this drink, there are actually 54 grams of carbohydrates which equals 18% of our daily intake of carbohydrates.

 The bottom of the nutrient section lists vitamins and minerals.
 The kind of vitamins and minerals listed on foods and beverages varies.
 Usually the list contains vitamins and minerals that are important to our diet and/or the purpose of the food or beverage.